quisquous/cactbot/docs/LogGuide.md

 <!-- AUTO-GENERATED-CONTENT:END -->

-The `instance` parameter is identical to `instance` in [actor control line)](#line33).
-The first two bytes are the update type and the second two bytes are ids in the [InstanceContent table](https://github.com/xivapi/ffxiv-datamining/blob/master/csv/InstanceContent.csv).

 The `id` parameter is an id into the [LogMessage table](https://github.com/xivapi/ffxiv-datamining/blob/master/csv/LogMessage.csv).

 id (hex) | Link | Shortened Message